 One of my all time favorite donuts is actually a warm apple fritter from a little donut shop in Indiana where we lived for 12 years.
 Even now, I’m totally drooling as I remember how they melted in your mouth.

 The chunks of apple in a soft dough that is fried and coated in a sweet sugary glaze is hard to beat.
 I’m actually kicking myself right now for not stopping when we drove through there this past summer.

 What was I thinking???

 I know that fall is still a month away, but this week I jumped on the apple baking train, and I haven’t looked back.
 There may even be some fall decorations on a few tables in our house.
 My husband and kids gave me a little grief for rushing fall.

 This week as I was baking, all I could think about were those amazing apple fritters that I missed out on last month.
-So I set out to make a homemade version in our kitchen.
+So I set out to make a homemade apple fritter recipe in our kitchen.

-Thank goodness I was able to multi task and do some cleaning while the Mini Apple Fritter Waffle Donuts were cooking.
+I would recommend using TWO little waffle irons, so you can finish quicker.
+Thank goodness I was able to multi task and do some cleaning in our kitchen while the waffle donuts were cooking.

 How to make Mini Apple Fritter Waffle Donuts:

 - Preheat your waffle iron, so that it is ready to get started as soon as the batter is ready.